ahubers/CSC341/syllabus.md

 ## Textbook

-We will use Micahel Sipser's _Introduction to the Theory of Computation_ (3rd Edition).
+We will use Michael Sipser's _Introduction to the Theory of Computation_ (3rd Edition).
 Alternatively, the second edition of the text will likely suffice for the purposes of this course.
 Additional reading may possibly be assigned (and distributed) on the course schedule.

 ## Communication & Software